aptivator/var-trap/README.md

 <a name="invoking-methods-on-a-trap"></a>
 #### Invoking Methods on a Trap

-Once values' gathering via a trap is complete, operating on these can be done directly.
+Operating on the gathered values can be done directly.

 ```javascript
 let trap = createTrapObject({c: 'callbacks'});